 - The agency selects, for its program staff, only those employees and/or volunteers with appropriate knowledge, or experience, for working with individuals and families experiencing homelessness and/or other issues that put individuals or families at risk of housing instability. - 2.
 The program provides training to all paid and volunteer staff on both the policies and procedures employed by the program and on specific skill areas as determined by the program. - 3.
 All paid and volunteer service staff participate in ongoing training and development to further enhance their knowledge and ability to work with individuals and families experiencing homelessness and/or other issues that put individuals or families at risk of housing instability.
 Examples of training topics include, but are not limited to, harm reduction, trauma informed care, housing first and racial justice. - 4.
+All programs funded with CoC or ESG funds are required to enter program data in HMIS2.
 For programs that use HMIS, all HMIS users must abide by the standard operating procedures found in the HMIS Policies and Procedures manual.
-Additionally, users must adhere to the privacy and confidentiality terms set forth in the User Agreement. - 5.
-Case supervisors review current cases and individual service plans on a regular and consistent basis to ensure quality, coordinated services. - The program must designate a staff person to be trained on the Coordinated Entry process and provide specific times a trained staff person will be available to assess referred clients.
+Additionally, users must adhere to the privacy and confidentiality terms set forth in the User Agreement.